jpmgoodman/java-graph-analysis/README.md

 # java-graph-analysis
 Library for determining various characteristics about graphs / networks.
-Given the adjacency matrix for a graph as input, this library has the following functions:
+Given the adjacency matrix of a simple graph as input, this library has the following functions:

 **Undirected, unweighted graphs**
 * Determine number of vertices